 Specific services will be governed by and documented through:

-- Written Proposals: Detailed project proposals including scope, deliverables, timelines, milestones, fees, payment schedule, and assumptions
+• Written Proposals: Detailed project proposals are provided with scope, deliverables, timelines, milestones, fees, payment schedule, and assumptions included

-- Statements of Work (SOW): Comprehensive SOW documents specifying technical requirements, functional specifications, acceptance criteria, testing procedures, and deployment plans
+• Statements of Work (SOW): SOW documents specify technical requirements, functional specifications, acceptance criteria, testing procedures, and deployment plans

-- Service-Specific Agreements: Dedicated contracts for specific service types including software development agreements, maintenance and support agreements, consulting agreements, and subscription service agreements
+• Service-Specific Agreements: Dedicated contracts exist for specific service types.
+Software development agreements, maintenance and support agreements, consulting agreements, and subscription service agreements are included

-- Project Specifications: Technical specifications, wireframes, mockups, data flow diagrams, API documentation, database schemas, and architecture documents
+• Project Specifications: Technical specifications, wireframes, mockups, data flow diagrams, API documentation, database schemas, and architecture documents are provided

-- Change Orders: Written amendments for scope changes, additional features, or modifications to original agreements with associated fee and timeline adjustments
+• Change Orders: Written amendments are created for scope changes, additional features, or modifications to original agreements.
+Associated fee and timeline adjustments are included

-- These General Terms: These Terms and Conditions which apply to all services unless specifically superseded by service-specific agreements
+• These General Terms: These Terms and Conditions apply to all services unless specific service agreements supersede them

 3.3 Service Performance and Standards

-- Performing Services with reasonable skill, care, and diligence consistent with industry best practices and professional standards
+• Services are performed with skill, care, and diligence consistent with industry practices and professional standards

-- Utilizing qualified personnel with appropriate expertise, training, and experience for the Services engaged
+• Qualified personnel with appropriate expertise, training, and experience are utilised for the Services engaged

-- Following agreed-upon methodologies including Agile, Scrum, Waterfall, or hybrid approaches as specified in project documentation
+• Agreed methodologies are followed.
+Agile, Scrum, Waterfall, or hybrid approaches as specified in project documentation are included

-- Adhering to agreed timelines and schedules, with prompt notification of any delays or issues that may impact delivery
+• Agreed timelines and schedules are adhered to.
+Prompt notification is given for any delays or issues that may impact delivery

-- Implementing quality assurance processes including code reviews, testing (unit, integration, UAT), and bug fixing
+• Quality assurance processes are implemented.
+Code reviews, testing (unit, integration, UAT), and bug fixing are included

 3.4 Modifications to Services

-We reserve the right to modify, suspend, discontinue, or enhance any aspect of our Services at any time.
+The right is reserved to modify, suspend, discontinue, or enhance any aspect of our Services at any time.
 For material changes affecting active client engagements:

-- We will provide reasonable advance notice (minimum 30 days for ongoing services, immediate notice for project-based services)
+• Advance notice is provided (minimum 30 days for ongoing services, immediate notice for project-based services)

-- Changes required by law, regulation, or security concerns may be implemented immediately with prompt notification
+• Changes required by law, regulation, or security concerns may be implemented at once with prompt notification

 3.5 Service Limitations